Lamar Advertising (NASDAQ:LAMR) Updates FY 2021 Earnings Guidance

-Lamar Advertising (NASDAQ:LAMR) updated its FY 2021 earnings guidance on Thursday.
-The company provided earnings per share (EPS) guidance of $3.670-$3.830 for the period, compared to the Thomson Reuters consensus estimate of $3.180.
+Lamar Advertising (NASDAQ:LAMR) issued an update on its FY 2021 earnings guidance on Thursday morning.
+The company provided EPS guidance of $3.670-$3.830 for the period, compared to the Thomson Reuters consensus EPS estimate of $3.180.
 The company issued revenue guidance of -.

-Several equities analysts have recently weighed in on the stock.
-Morgan Stanley increased their price objective on shares of Lamar Advertising from $115.00 to $125.00 and gave the stock an overweight rating in a research note on Friday, June 11th.
-TheStreet upgraded shares of Lamar Advertising from a c+ rating to a b+ rating in a research note on Thursday, August 5th.

 About Lamar Advertising